theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 Looking back at our read:

          @SRR306844.16.1
-    NTGTAAATGAGTGAGGCAGGAGTCCGAGGAGGTTAGTTGTGGCAATAAAAATGATTAAGGATACTAGTATAAGAGA
+         NTGTAAATGAGTGAGGCAGGAGTCCGAGGAGGTTAGTTGTGGCAATAAAAATGATTAAGGATACTAGTATAAGAGAAGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTA
          +
-    !69699><;;:8=+:::::987765979858859775775883796699+48789599878592274362843111
+         !69699><;;:8=+:::::987765979858859775775883796699+487895998785922743628431112.-,-0/22201/05006+*,/.-1-3/-31--3

-we can now see that there is a range of quality scores, but that the beginning of the sequence is very poor (`!` = a quality score of 1).
+we can now see that there is a range of quality scores but that the beginning of the sequence is very poor (`!` = a quality score of 1).

 > Exercise
 > --------
 >
 > What is the last read in your file?
 Is this read of high quality, explain?
-> Hint use command: `tail`
+> Hint: use command: `tail`
 >
-> You will often see the use of FASTQ and FASTA interchangeably by bioinformaticians.
+> You will often see bioinformaticians use FASTQ and FASTA interchangeably.
 What is the difference between FASTQ and FASTA files?
 >